miangoaren/miangoaren.github.io/_ai/00004_mydalle.md

 &nbsp;

-UUsing an artificial intelligence called Dall-E that converts text into an image, we can easily answer this question.
+Using an artificial intelligence called Dall-E that converts text into an image, we can easily answer this question.
 And now the good news is that DALL-E IS NOW OPEN TO THE PUBLIC! (actually, it has been open for a couple of weeks and not so open).
 To access Dall-E v2, you need to:
 1. register on the [OpenAI website](https://openai.com/blog/dall-e-now-available-without-waitlist)
 2. Validate the registration with an access code sent to your phone.